 “What the infant actually learns at birth is what the process of learning is like.
 S/he has moved from a soft, warm, dark, quiet and totally nourishing place into a harsh sensory overload.
 S/he is physically abused, violated in a variety of ways, subjected to specific pain and insult, all of which could still be overcome, but s/he is then isolated from his/her mother….
 The failure to return to the known matrix sets into process a chain reaction from which that organism never fully recovers.
 All future learning is affected.
 The infant body goes into shock.
 The absorbant mind shuts down.
 There will be little absorption again because there is only trauma and pain to be absorbed.
 The infant then surely exhibits only two states…, ‘quiescence,’ which means semi‑ to full unconsciousness, and ‘unpleasure.’
 If awakened from his/her survival retreat from consciousness, s/he is propelled back into a state of unresolved high stress.
 S/he cries him/herself to sleep again….
 Pleasure and smiling will surely be much later in appearing, just about two and a half months later, because it will take that long for this unstimulated and isolated body to compensate if it is to survive at all.
 The infant’s body must manage slowly to bring its own sensory system to life, get that reticular formation functioning, and come fully alive through whatever occasional physical nurturing it gets.
 Stage‑specific processes, once missed, must be laboriously rebuilt.

-I am not certain whether I believe all of what writers such as Leboyer or Pearce have to say.
-Much of it is speculative.
+Much of this is, of course, speculative.
 No one has any way of definitely knowing what an infant truly feels.
-But much of what is now being learned about the infant’s perception during birth has been based on people’s own recollections that surface during therapy such as primal therapy.
+But much of what is now being learned about the infant’s perception during birth has been based on people’s own recollections that surface during regressive sessions such as primal therapy.
 Others who refute its validity claim that one may not be re-experiencing events the way they actually happened, or that people are simply fabricating what they tell.
 However, critics of such findings are probably defensive about their own involvement in birth or infant circumcision.

-Anyone who has only experienced or observed conventional birth within a hospital might readily dismiss these ideas as too “fantastic” or “strange” to be considered.
+Anyone who has only experienced or observed conventional birth within a hospital might readily dismiss these ideas presented by Leboyer or Pierce as too “fantastic” or “strange” to be considered.
 “But this is a perfectly nice, cute little baby!
 There’s nothing wrong with him!”
-Following the births of Eric and Jason in hospitals I didn’t go out the door thinking “Wow!
+Following the births of my first two sons in hospitals I didn’t go out the door thinking “Wow!
 This baby is really traumatized!”

 But, after having given birth at home using dim lighting, soft voices, immediate body contact, and treating the baby with only gentleness and love, I can verify that there is a profound and dramatic difference in the nature of the baby born in this manner, compared to the baby born by conventional techniques.
 The baby is more peaceful and contented and will smile blissfully during his first few days of life when he has been welcomed into the world knowing only warmth and gentleness.
 His eyes will open and look around immediately after birth when they are not assaulted with glaring lights or burning chemicals.

-This explains why in my experience, Eric’s and Jason’s circumcisions shortly after their births in hospitals did not impress me as being traumatic, while the same operation performed on Ryan following his peaceful home birth was so horrible!
+This explains why in my experience, my first two sons circumcisions shortly after their births in hospitals did not impress me as being traumatic, while the same operation performed on my third son following his peaceful home birth was so horrible!
 The baby born to conventional birthing procedures is in a state of trauma anyway — whether he is circumcised or not!

 Another explanation for the absence of crying during circumcision is that for some babies the shock of the assault is so intense that they cannot cry!
 (A personal experience supporting this is based on my husband’s past experience as a lab technologist.
 One of his most unpleasant tasks was to do routine PKU heel sticks on newborns.
 A heel stick is painful although less intense than circumcision.
 He has done hundreds of heel sticks on newborns and has never seen a case in which the infant did not cry!)